LearnOnDemandSystems/docs/lod/quick-starts/life-cycle-actions/send-a-notification-to-user.md

 1. In the **Name** field, leave this blank.

-    > [!KNOWLEDGTE] Entering a name allows only one notification with that name to be executed in the lab.
+    > [!KNOWLEDGE] Entering a name allows only one notification with that name to be executed in the lab.
 If there are two life cycle actions with the same name, on the same event, the action created last will be executed in the lab.
     >
     >Leaving the name field blank will allow multiple notificaitons to popup, during the same event.
     >